monmima/node-and-sql-aide-memoire-by-monmima/README.md

 There are a few pages of the site/app using EJS.

-If you don't want to learn EJS from the get-go or if you don't want to be overwhelmed as a newcomer to MongoDB and Node.js, just don't take into account this part of the code.
+If you don't want to learn EJS from the get-go or if you don't want to be overwhelmed as a newcomer to MySQL and Node.js, just don't take into account this part of the code.
 It is **NOT** used all over the place in the project.

 Once you feel comfortable with Node.js and MySQL, then you'll be ready for EJS.
 EJS is a templating tool that enables you to insert data from your database into .ejs files, which are then rendered into HTML.
 The simplest form of EJS would be a regular old HTML page, but with an .ejs extension (but of course, that would be pointless).